Asian and Middle Eastern Studies

 Typical offers at A-Level is A*AA.
 The subject in which the A* is to be achieved is not specified.
 Typical IB Offer: 40–42 points, with 776 at Higher Level.

 Applicants for Asian and Middle Eastern Studies will need to sit the University's Pre-Interview Assessment, more information on which is available here.
-Candidates applying for a Modern Language will also be required to sit the At-Interview Assessment for that language.
+Candidates applying for a European Language will also be required to sit the At-Interview Assessment for that language.
 Further information can be found here.

 Full information about all AMES subjects and pathways can be found on the Faculty of Asian and Middle Eastern Studies (AMES) webpage.